 The French, without doubt, makes the best onion soup in the world: it is a perfect combination of smooth textures and flavours.

-While every region and bistro across France has its own version of this classic dish, very few non-French restaurants seem to be able to make a decent bowl of French onion soup.
+While every bistro in France seems to have their own version of this classic dish, very few non-French restaurants seem to be able to make a decent bowl of French onion soup.

-We cannot understand why, because it is a simple enough dish to prepare at home, as we do on cold and wet winter nights (that is, frequently).
+We wonder why, because it is a simple enough dish to prepare at home, as we do on cold and wet winter nights (that is, frequently).

 This excellent recipe for French onion soup, from Fran Ward’s lovely cookbook "New Bistro", is the best we’ve made in a very long time.
 For the best results, use a good table wine, high-quality, low-salt beef stock, and a baguette (French bread stick).
 Enjoy!